 When you begin wearing braces, you will need to make adjustments to parts of your daily life and learn how to properly care for your appliances.
 Drs.
-Wiltshire, Brassington, and Bibona have provided the following information to help you adjust to life with braces.
+Wiltshire and Brassington have provided the following information to help you adjust to life with braces.
 For more information, and to schedule your appointment with our experienced orthodontists in Richmond, Virginia, please contact Richmond Orthodontics at 804-740-7281.

 Be attentive to what you eat while wearing braces.
 Certain types of foods should be avoided, as they can become lodged between the wires of your braces, and in some cases can even damage or pull off your brackets!

 - Chewy foods – such as bagels and licorice

 - Crunchy foods – such as popcorn, ice, and chips

 - Sticky foods – such as caramel and chewing gum

 - Hard foods – such as nuts and hard candies

 - Foods that require biting into – such as corn on the cob, raw carrots, and uncut apples